-Fresh Deal for FreshWorks
+Fresh Deal for FreshWorks: Q&A with Samarth Mod on firm's acquisition

 What does FreshWorks hope to gain with the merger?

 There are two aspects.
 EY Design Studio is very much focused on enterprises, private sector clients and they have a great presence and brand recognition in the United States.
 We believe with our expanded application development, engineering software development that we will be able to leverage that and provide more value to their clients.
 They will do the same for ours.

 The synergies are so great that we will get 50 people doing things we don’t do, and they get 100 people doing things they don’t do.
 Together we will be able to give clients what they are looking for.
 We are stronger together.

 The other part of it is our work with the public sector.
 EY works closely with governments like B.C. and Alberta and others across Canada but with the new capacity, and the strength in numbers, their 50 and our staff of 100, we can offer more to public sector clients across Canada.
 That is what we are looking for as well.